Being a part of our societies will help you meet new friends and get involved in activities including sports, outreach and ministry.

 The Symphonic Wind Band has approximately 50 players who are devoted to performance of the finest concert literature, both secular and sacred, for winds and percussion.
 The band performs at least four concerts each year, in addition to recording and touring regularly.

-Membership in both bands is open through audition to all students.
+Membership is open through audition to all students.

 BJU’s orchestral program is a developmental program comprising three orchestras.
 Auditions are open to all students in the University regardless of program of study.
 Each member has the opportunity to use music for the service of God and to reach individual technical and artistic potential within a program that pursues the highest level of musical excellence.